Managers often lose their jobs

 Once a football manager loses his job a market quickly opens up on Betfair for betting on his successor.
 The market is usually full of potential names, some expected and some quite unexpected.
 What’s common is the list is usually led by the biggest managers out of work at the time, or even some who still have a job.
 The odds are quite often influenced by media stories and unsupported rumours, so how do you decide who to bet on in a market like this?

 You can receive a free bonus offer of up to 100% of your initial deposit, up to a maximum of 200.
-To claim you bonus click on the claim free bet button.
+You’ll receive the promotion code in your sign-up confirmation email.

 Always back the caretaker manager

 We have a classic example at the time of writing.
 Aston Villa manger Martin O’Neill’s shock departure from the club a couple of weeks ago set off a “next manager” betting market on Betfair.
 The list has 77 names on it, of which bettors have to decide on one.
 That’s a very difficult task.
 A normal football match has three outcomes, so picking the correct result out of 77 is pretty much impossible in betting terms.

 The current favourite in the next manager market is caretaker manger Kevin MacDonald.
 His odds have shortened from a massive 50.0 to 2.68 over the course of a couple of weeks.
 Smart bettors out there would have backed MacDonald at 50.0 when the market opened.
 There is always a big trend this type of market tends to take.
 A short priced big named manager that leads the market at the start loses out to the caretaker who was way down the list when the market opened.
 Neil Lennon (Celtic), Chris Hughton (Newcastle) and Brian McDermott (Reading) were all caretaker managers before they took over the helm.
 It has happened many times in the past as well.
 One of the biggest was Diego Maradona who was around 130.0 when he took over manager of Argentina!

 Why the caretaker?